On efficiently solvable cases of Quantum k-SAT: Quantum SAT and parameterized algorithms

 In particular the matrix of degrees $d_{ij}$ is

 so that, in accordance to the bound given in Lemma \ref{prop:7}, the $i$-th entry of each column is less or equal than the $i$-th (ordinary) Fibonacci number $F_i^{(2)}$. \end{example}

-Thus far, we have seen how combining the Decoupling and Transfer Lemmas ``blows up'' an input $k$-QSAT system $\Pi$ to a larger ``decoupled'' system $\Pi^+$ which is easier to solve due to its decoupled property.
+\paragraph{The Qualifier Lemma.} Thus far, we have seen how combining the Decoupling and Transfer Lemmas ``blows up'' an input $k$-QSAT system $\Pi$ to a larger ``decoupled'' system $\Pi^+$ which is easier to solve due to its decoupled property.
 Now we wish to relate the solutions of $\Pi^+$ \emph{back} to $\Pi$.
-This is accomplished by the next lemma, which introduces a set of ``qualifier'' constraints $\set{h_s}$ with the key property: Any solution to $\set{h_s}$ can be extended to one for $\Pi^+$, and then \emph{mapped back} to a solution for $\Pi$.
+This is accomplished by the next lemma, which introduces a set of ``qualifier'' constraints $\set{h_s}$ with the key property (follows from Lemma~\ref{l:qualifier} and Remark~\ref{rem:after}): Any solution to $\set{h_s}$ can be extended to one for $\Pi^+$, and then \emph{mapped back} to a solution for $\Pi$.
 Importantly, the qualifier constraints \emph{act only} on the $b$ foundation vertices, as opposed to all $n$ vertices!